Illusion: When Appearances Deceive

 This course aims to help students:

-- Gain an appreciation for the various forms perceptual error and their significance for our cognitive lives;
+- Gain an appreciation for the various forms of illusion and perceptual error and their significance in our cognitive lives;

 - Come to understand the cultural and historical influences shaping our notions of illusion, perception, and reality; and

 - Think freely and critically about how these issues affect them as individuals, researchers, and citizens.